NLnetLabs/unbound/doc/unbound-control.rst

     Not supported in remote Unbounds in multi-process operation.

+@@UAHL@unbound-control.commands@cache_lookup@@ *names*
+    Print to stdout the RRsets and messages that are in the cache.
+    For every name listed the content at or under the name is printed.
+    Several names separated by spaces can be given, each is printed.

 @@UAHL@unbound-control.commands@lookup@@ *name*
     Print to stdout the name servers that would be used to look up the name specified.